Blogs/AI

 What is Tabnine?

-Tabnine is an AI-powered code completion tool that helps developers write code faster by predicting and suggesting the next lines as they type.
+Tabnine is an AI code completion platform built with a privacy-first architecture.
+It emphasizes controlled deployment, allowing teams to run models locally or on-premise to protect proprietary code. by predicting and suggesting the next lines as they type.
 It works inside popular IDEs like VS Code, JetBrains, and Eclipse, and supports many widely used programming languages.

 Tabnine, founded in 2019, was one of the early pioneers in AI code assistance.
 Its primary focus has always been privacy and enterprise trust, making it especially appealing for companies with sensitive intellectual property.